-NYCDOT has been using taxi GPS as a proxy for tracking travel speeds in the Manhattan CBD (south of 60th Street) since 2007.
-NYCDOT can now compare taxi trips and their average travel speeds south of 60th Street (depicted in green) to those only in the Midtown Core (depicted in blue).
-This graph will be updated on a regular basis.
+NYC DOT has been using taxi GPS as a proxy for tracking travel speeds in the Manhattan CBD (south of 60th Street) since 2007.
+NYC DOT can now compare taxi trips and their average travel speeds south of 60th Street (depicted in green) to those only in the Midtown Core (depicted in blue).

 Note: The 2019 Mobility Report includes population estimates for New York City for the years 2011 to 2017 based on pre-2018 U.S. Census Bureau population vintages.
 The U.S. Census Bureau subsequently changed its population estimation methodology and reduced the New York City population estimates for the years 2011 to 2017 in its 2018 population vintage.
-For further information on these changes please visit: https://www1.nyc.gov/site/planning/planning-level/nyc-population/nyc-population.page.
+More information about New York City’s population from NYC Planning.